mozman/svgwrite/README.rst

 As the name `svgwrite` implies, `svgwrite` creates new SVG drawings, it does not read existing drawings and also does not import existing drawings, but you can always include other SVG drawings by the <image> entity.

+`svgwrite` is Pure python and has no external dependencies.

 Installation
 ------------